Procedures for Conducting Competitions

 This document contains the procedures the FSGA is implementing at our competitions.
 These procedures were created by following guidance provided by the CDC, Back2Golf, and state and local governments.
 The FSGA's three-phased plan follows the state's three-phased plan.
 This is a fluid document that will be updated as new information is released by governing bodies and as social norms change.
 Additional measures may be implemented by host clubs or local governments.

-Phase Two of Reopening
+Phase One and Two of Reopening

 Location Dependent - Competitions may have differing procedures in place in different parts of the state.